JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## The Lick
 - On the study page, add the lick in each key as a sound sample
+- reuse the already included files and play them at an interval
 ## Play mode
 When we click play, we start the play along experience
 - Use the bars and add some sort of indicator to show the progress